bioimagesuiteweb/bisweb/doc/README.md

     npm update -d

 _Note:_ Dependencies may change over time.
-If Bisweb performs strangely or breaks after an update try checking if there are updates to the dependencies.
+If Bisweb does not perform as expected try checking if there are updates to the dependencies.

  To create the WebAssembly binaries and ``build`` folder structure from the source files, see `createbuild.sh` (instructions can be found in [Installing Emscripten and Eigen and Configuring your Build Directories](#installing-emscripten-and-eigen-and-configuring-your-build-directories)).
-Otherwise, a prebaked version of the wasm binaries can be substituted:
+Otherwise, Bisweb comes with a prebaked version of the wasm binaries:

     chmod +x config/createjsbuild.sh
     ./config/createjsbuild.sh

-This will create three directories, ``build/web``, ``build/wasm``, and ``build/dist``, and copy the wasm binary in ``various/wasm`` to the build folders.
+This will create three directories, ``build/web``, ``build/wasm``, and ``build/dist`` and copy the wasm binary in ``various/wasm`` to the build folders.
 This will perform the same function as making the WebAssembly binaries from the C++ code, though the prebaked binaries may not be fully up-to-date in every version of the software.

-__Important: The build tools (Gulp, webpack, etc.) will look for the files in exactly these locations, so moving them elsewhere may cause build steps to fail.__ For the curious: take a look at the configuration files `config/webpack_config.js`, `config/app_config.js` and `config/bisweb_pathconfig.js`.
+__Important: The build tools (Gulp, webpack, etc.) will look for the files in exactly these locations, so moving them elsewhere may cause build steps to fail.__ The curious may want to look at the configuration files `config/webpack_config.js`, `config/app_config.js` and `config/bisweb_pathconfig.js`.

 The last step is to build the entire application: